RSE-Sheffield/RSE-Sheffield.github.io/pages/community/coc.md

 # Alternative Contact Points

-If you would prefer other ways to contact us, an email to <rse@sheffield.ac.uk> will be seen by the RSE Sheffield management team.
+If you would prefer other ways to contact us, an email to `rse@sheffield.ac.uk` will be seen by the RSE Sheffield management team.
 If you are uncomfortable reporting to the team, incidents can also be reported by email to any of the team:

--   Director of RSE Sheffield: [Paul Richmond](mailto:p.richmond@sheffield.ac.uk)
+  * Director of RSE Sheffield: [Paul Richmond](mailto:p.richmond@sheffield.ac.uk)
--   Senior Research Software Engineer : [Will Furnass](mailto:w.furnass@sheffield.ac.uk)
+  * Senior Research Software Engineer : [Will Furnass](mailto:w.furnass@sheffield.ac.uk)

+Any particular event may also list one or more additional event-specific contacts for Code of Conduct issues.

 # Update Logs